 Anjarium is developing an exosome to deliver therapeutic RNA cargo.
-Capricor is focused on developing its CAP-2003 for the treatment of inflammatory diseases such as Duchenne muscular dystrophy (DMD).
+Although Capricor’s focus is on its lead asset CAP-1002, cardiosphere-derived cells (CDCs), it is also developing CAP-2003.
+CAP-2003 are exosomes derived from CDCs, which are being investigated for the treatment of inflammatory diseases such as Duchenne muscular dystrophy (DMD).
 Within the academic realm, the UC Davis Stem Cell Program is exploring the use of stem cell exosome therapeutics to address wound healing, diabetic retinopathy, and neurological diseases.

 The Evolution of Exosome Therapeutics

 Today, exosomes therapeutics are being developed by dozens of companies who are entering clinical trials with both naïve and engineered exosome products.
 Unsurprisingly, a number of cell therapy companies are also expanding into the exosome space.